United Arab Emirates

 - Visa & Passport

 Many hotels offer shuttle bus services for guests as well.
 Metered taxis are cream coloured, with uniformed drivers and riding sharing apps are an option.
-The public bus service covers most areas of the city and its beaches; the monthly period pass as well as the discounted purse pass are available.
+The public bus service covers most areas of the city and its beaches; a monthly period pass as well as a discounted purse pass are available.
 Routes and bus numbers are posted in both Arabic and English.

 Small wooden motorboats (abras) cross the creek every few minutes between Bur Dubai and Deira.